 The supporters of the regulative form of worship believe that God, the One to be worshiped, has clearly instructed us on how to worship Him.
 They also point to Paul’s instructions to the churches at Colossae and Corinth as evidence that there are a right and a wrong way to conduct services.
 The Corinthian church was becoming disorderly in her abuse of spiritual gifts (1 Corinthians 11:17–18, 33; 14:23).
 They were allowing women to disrupt the services (1 Corinthians 14:34) and were profaning the Lord’s Supper (1 Corinthians 11:20–22).
 The entire chapter of 1 Corinthians 14 addresses specific guidelines for behavior in corporate worship in response to those abuses.
 The church at Colossae was warned not to incorporate “human tradition” within their services (Colossians 2:8).
 So, because of Paul’s specific instructions to several early churches, some have concluded that, under the inspiration of the Holy Spirit, he was giving general instructions for all corporate worship experiences.

-Some strengths of the regulative principle are that it seeks to honor God and His Word.
+Here are some strengths of the regulative principle: It seeks to honor God and His Word.
 It keeps the focus on God-centered worship rather than man-pleasing activity.
 It effectively eliminates worldliness or elements with pagan roots that have been given a Christian flair.
 It consults the Bible, rather than popular opinion, for the final word on church questions.
 One weakness of the regulative principle is that it can easily become legalistic in its strict rejection of anything not found in the Bible.
 It can also place worship in a category saved only for corporate settings, rather than encourage it as a daily practice.
 It also does not account for many aspects of a worship service not dealt with in the Bible, such as length of services, instrument use, how much technology should be employed, and dozens of other cultural questions not applicable in Bible times.